How Gratitude Changes Your Brain and Mood

 Gratitude writing is one of the most emotionally charged exercises you can attempt, provided you never mail it.
 Placing feelings into words intensifies emotional acumen and creates profound, authentic appreciation.

-Select a person who has had a positive influence in your life recently or long past.
+Select a person who has had a positive influence on your life recently or long past.

-Write them a brief letter even a paragraph thanking them, telling them how they've helped.
+Write them a brief letter, even a paragraph, thanking them, telling them how they have helped.

 You can mail it, read it to them out loud, or retain it yourself.

-Why it works.
-A study in positive psychology found that writing gratitude letters boosts long-term happiness and lowers depressive symptoms even weeks after the practice is complete.
+A study in positive psychology found that writing gratitude letters boosts long term happiness and lowers depressive symptoms even weeks after the practice is complete.

 3. Gratitude Reflection.